Google May use entity extractions, entity classes, entity properties, and Association Scores from Pages to Build Knowledge Graphs

 — Bill Slawski ⚓ (@bill_slawski) February 10, 2019

-A recently granted Google patent tells us about how the search engine may perform entity extractions from web pages, and store information about them.
-This goes beyond using knowledge bases as sources of information about entities, and moves on to finding more than what may be available in such sources, by looking at textual passages on web pages.
-The problem that this patent is intended to solve is described in this early line from the patent:
+A recently granted Google patent tells us about how the search engine may perform entity extractions from web pages and store information about them.
+This goes beyond using knowledge bases as sources of information about entities and moves on to find more than what may be available in such sources by looking at textual passages on web pages.
+This likely means that we will see knowledge results from more sources than we have in the past, such as Wikipedia.
+The problem that this patent solves in this early line from the patent:

-Conventional knowledge bases, however, can fail to provide up-to-date or reliable information regarding entities and other information desired by users.
+Conventional knowledge bases, but can fail to provide up-to-date or reliable information about entities and other information desired by users.

-We’ve seen Google learning about entities by extracting information from tables and colon-delimited lists at places such as Wikipedia and IMDB.
-What if they could find information directly on Web pages, and perform entity extractions from those pages, and collect properties and attributes about those entities as they crawled web pages.
+We’ve seen Google extract entities from tables and colon-delimited lists at places such as Wikipedia and IMDB.
+What if they could find that information on Web pages, and extract entities from those pages, and collect properties and attributes about those entities as they crawled web pages.
 There may be ways to gauge confidence levels of information about those entities and their correctness as well.

 I’ve written about something similar in the post: How Google’s Knowledge Graph Updates Itself by Answering Questions.
-The focus of that post was how Google may work to update existing knowledge graphs, rather than finding information about entities on web pages, and recognizing them, how they may be associated with other classes of entities.
+The focus of that post was how Google might update existing knowledge graphs, rather than finding information about entities on web pages, and recognizing them, how they may join with other classes of entities.
 Relying upon knowledge bases instead of treating the Web as a large database seems like a partial step.
 If it is possible to perform entity extractions in an intelligent and useful way, depending upon a human moderated encyclopedia on the Web wouldn’t be necessary.
-Google has said in a few places in the past that they prefer web-scalable approaches to organizing information on the web (like when they discontinued the Google Directory, which was taken from a source that was manually updated by people.)
+In a few places in the past, Google had said that they prefer web-scalable approaches to organize information on the web (like when they discontinued the Google Directory, which was from a source that was by people.)

-This recent patent discloses a different approach that helps Google to perform entity extractions and other information about those entities, from sources that are added to the Web instead of being added to a knowledge base on the Web, including new Web pages and news sources.
+This recent patent discloses a different approach that helps Google to perform entity extractions and other information about those entities, from sources added to the Web instead of adding to a knowledge base on the Web, including new Web pages and news sources.

-The patent has a summary section in its description where it tells us about the process it is intended to protect.
+The patent has a summary section in its description where it tells us about the process it protects.
 It summarizes those in a few words like this:

 The disclosed embodiments may provide systems and methods for determining classes and attributes of new entities, as well as association scores reflecting degrees of relatedness and levels of confidence in the determined relationships.
 The disclosed embodiments may determine these classes, attributes, and related scores based on surrounding lexical contexts in which the new entities appear and known entities proximate to each new entity.
 Aspects of the disclosed embodiments also provide systems and methods for dynamically updating and storing determined relationships in real-time or near real-time.